SiebeA/CorpusNormalization/README.md

 - Selected that there is no data in the 0 row, but generated text file start on 2 row instead of 1 row.

+### hard-to-do
+- phone number pronunciation different from other numbers; perhaps if I get the TAGS right.

 ### Procedure steps:
 - First time: